JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/flippertutorial.md

 ### What are Private Flips?

 - The Private Flips mode is a feature that provides you with personalized market flipping opportunities based solely on your own market data.
-- When you set "Only upload to AFM Flipper" in the AFM data client and don't check "Contribute to public flips", your market orders will only be used to find flips for you.
+- When you set "Private Flips Mode" in the AFM data client and don't check "Share with Other AFM Users", your market orders will only be used to find flips for you.
 - This provides a more unique flipping experience, as the opportunities you find won’t be shared with other AFM users.
 More importantly, it helps prevent “fake data” from leading to misleading flipping possibilities.
+- "Share with Other AFM Users" makes the order be used by you and any other AFM Users.
+But those orders won't be uploaded to AODP, so it's only visible to AFM users.
+- If you don't set "Private Flips Mode", then the orders are uploaded to AODP only and users outside of AFM can also see them.
+They are still used by AFM to find "Public Flips".

 ### How to Enable Private Flips